echaostemple/echaostemple.github.io/_posts/2022-09-4-the-unachievable-theory.markdown

 <br>
 <center> <b> The Theory of Everything </b> </center>
 <br>

+*"Politics is downstream of culture.
+Culture is downstream of religion.
+Religion is downstream of technology."*

 The Theory of Everything is a theory that explains everything in the universe (and beyond).
 From before the birth of the universe to the end of it and beyond.

 This theory is the answer to all of our existential questions.
 But, no one has found the theory yet.
 In this blog, i am not going to try to find the theory but i will try and convince you that this theory is **unfindable**.